flutter/website/src/docs/development/packages-and-plugins/developing-packages.md

 In Flutter 1.10 and later, plugins can specify the platforms they support by adding keys to the `platforms` map in the `pubspec.yaml` file.
-For example, the following is the
-`flutter:` map for the `hello` plugin that supports only iOS and Android:
+For example, the following pubspec file shows the `flutter:` map for the `hello` plugin, which supports only iOS and Android:

 ```yaml